Chart Color Schemes

 Gailes features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 67.0% of all households, including 22.9% couples with children, 20.3% couples without children, and 22.0% single parent families.
-Non-family households account for the remaining 33.0%, with lone person households at 27.7% and group households making up 4.5%.
+Family households account for 67.0% of all households, including 22.9% couples with children, 20.3% couples without children, and 22.0% single parent families.
+Non-family households constitute the remaining 33.0%, with lone person households at 27.7% and group households comprising 4.5% of the total.
 The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 3.0.

 Frequently Asked Questions - Households